-Section 9.2: Return Policy
+Section 9.2: Return Policy Date of Modification: August 2011

 Returns of merchandise will be accepted for full credit only if accompanied by a receipt and returned within 30 days of purchase, with package unopened and product unused.

 Refunds will be issued, via check, within approximately two weeks of return for purchases made with check or cash (in excess of \$25.00).